A significant part of feeling value beyond our compensation is working on something bigger than ourselves.

 So let’s throw out the words and start over.
 Words must be simple to be understandable.
 They must be understandable to be repeatable.
 And if they are repeatable then they will spread.

 In our founder Simon Sinek’s upcoming book, The Infinite Game, we put forward a new term – having a “Just Cause.”
-A Just Cause is your noble purpose for being.
+A Just Cause is informed by your WHY – your noble purpose for being.
 It describes a vision of the world that is so inspiring and compelling that people are willing to sacrifice to see that vision advanced.

 There are five criteria to articulate a Just Cause.
 It must be: 1) For Something; 2) Inclusive; 3) Service Oriented; 4) Resilient, and 5) Idealistic.
 Let’s define each.